spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 # Distributing Simulation Projects
 For robotics simulation projects using [ROS2](https://ros.org/) and [O3DE](https://o3de.org), collaboration on constructing and refining the simulation can be shared across a team through source control such as GIT or Perforce.
 However, in order to access, develop, and contribute to the simulation project, you need an environment that has O3DE, ROS2, and its dependencies installed and configured properly.
 The environment must also be consistent for every member of the team collaborating on the simulation.
 In my previous [blog post](https://spham-amzn.github.io/posts/o3de-ros2-aws-mp-ami/), I explained how Amazon's EC2 helps provide a pre-configured environment through an [AWS Marketplace](https://aws.amazon.com/marketplace) AMI.

 The primary goal of simulations is for training robots through ROS2.
 The O3DE Editor is not needed to run the simulation, it can be launched through a separate launcher application.
-The same development environment is not be necessary either.
+The same development environment is not necessary either.
 Once the simulation project is ready for distribution, it can be exported into the launcher application separate from the O3DE Editor and build environment.
 Exporting a simulation project into its own launcher will package just the launcher executable and its bare minimum dependent binaries, assets, and necessary settings needed to launch the simulation.
 All the additional Editor and Asset Processor related binaries that comes with a full O3DE installation is omitted.

 ### Containerization